BaffourAdu/laravel-graphql-blog-api-server/readme.md

 Follow the series here => https://baffouraduboampong.me/how-to-build-a-graphql-server-using-laravel-part-1/

 ## Installation
-NB: Make sure you have composer installed or you may downlaod composer at => https://getcomposer.org/download/
+**Note:** Make sure you have composer installed or you may downlaod composer at => https://getcomposer.org/download/

 1. git clone
 2. Open the console and cd into your project root directory